 Award Snub: Was only nominated for Best Actress at the Oscars.
 No nominations for Gillian Flynn for Adapted Screenplay, David Fincher for Director, or Trent Reznor/Atticus Ross for Original Score, or Best Picture.

 Awesome Music: As always, Trent Reznor and Atticus Ross' score is a highlight.
-Especially the tracks that plays over Nick discovering the contents of the woodshed, the "Cool Girl" speech and Amy's murder of Desi.
+Especially the tracks that plays over Nick discovering the contents of the woodshed, the "Cool Girl" speech, Amy's murder of Desi, and the amazingly eerie opening title track.